 - Optional: tofu, tempeh, edamame

 - Boil water.
 When the water is boiled add your soba noodles.
-These cook much faster than regular pasta, about 10 minuets.
+These cook much faster than regular pasta (about 10 minutes).

 - While the water is boiling, thinly slice your vegetables and add them to a pan with a small amount of water, vegetable broth, sesame oil or coconut oil.
-They are ordered in what takes longest to cook to shortest.
-Add them to the pan in this order while you cut the others.
+They are ordered from longest to cook to shortest.
+Add them to the pan in this order while you cut the others!

 - Drain your noodles.
 If they are sticking together run them under hot water or add a bit of sesame oil and toss with your hands.

 - Add the noodles to the pan with vegetables and sauce.
-Fry for 1-2 minuets until all coated.
+Fry for 1-2 minutes until all coated.